ZacharyBohn/Flutter-Testing-Examples/README.md

     final previousCheck = Provider.debugCheckInvalidValueType;
     Provider.debugCheckInvalidValueType = <T>(T value) {
       // The exact provider that it being tested with should be
-      // provideded here.
+      // provided here.
 Feel free to use multiple lines like this
       // if multiple providers are used.
       if (value is SomeProvider) return;
       previousCheck!<T>(value);